magenx/Magento-2-aws-cluster-terraform/README.md

 - [x] All Magento files managed with git only
 - [x] Configuration settings saved in Parameter Store
 - [x] Live shop in production mode / read-only
-- [x] Security groups configured for every service and instances
+- [x] Security groups configured for every service and instance
 - [x] phpMyAdmin for easy database editing
 - [x] MariaDB database dump for data analysis
 - [x] Enhanced security in AWS and LEMP